Evelyn Boyd Granville: Awards and honors

 In 1989, she was awarded an honorary doctorate by Smith College, the first one given by an American institution to an African-American woman mathematician.

-She was appointed to the Sam A. Lindsey Chair of the University of Texas at Tyler (1990-1991).
+Granville was appointed to the Sam A. Lindsey Chair of the University of Texas at Tyler (1990-1991).

 In 1998, Granville was honoured by the National Academy of Engineering.

 In 1999, the United States National Academy of Sciences inducted her into its Portrait Collection of African-Americans in Science.

 In 2000, she was awarded the Wilbur Lucius Cross Medal, the Yale Graduate School Alumni Association's highest honour.

 In 2001, she was cited in the Virginia state senate's Joint Resolution No. 377, Designating February 25 as "African-American Scientist and Inventor Day."

 In 2006 she was awarded an honorary degree by Spelman College.

-In 2016, technology firm New Relic's Mount Codemore initiative named her as one of "four giants of women’s contributions to science and technology".
+In 2016, technology firm New Relic's Mount Codemore initiative named her as one of "four giants of women's contributions to science and technology".

 In 2019, she was recognized by Mathematically Gifted & Black as a Black History Month Honoree.